Victoria-brami/Victoria-brami.github.io/_pages/about.md

 Previously I have done various research internships in Computer Vision.
 The latest one was in Valeo.ai where I was supervised by [Patrick Perez](http://ptrckprz.github.io): my research focused on developping Driver Monitoring Sytems throuch the analysis of the driver with 3D Pose Estimation.

-I am looking for a 4 to 5-6 months research internship in the field of Vision and Language/Speech models.
+<b>I am looking for a 4 to 5-6 months research internship in the field of Vision and Language/Speech models.
 I am open to work in any place, especially in the UK, Korea, Japan, Northern Europ, Canada and the US.</b>